CURRENT PROJECT

 Languages/libraries: C++

-A gamejam entry I made with my collegues at Yvora for the GMTK gamejam 2023.
+Another gamejam entry I made with the same team as Sucky Safari.
 The theme was:”Roles reversed”.
 We decided to go for a game where you control a employee at a game company, that controls lootbox results.
 You have to make sure players keep opening lootboxes for as long as possible, but make sure they do not get to frustrated when they don’t receive any new items.